Image: ‘Take Prednisone They Said…’, Crazy Frankenstein.

 - Try to keep yourself active, but don’t overdo it!
 The symptoms of Sweet’s syndrome can make it difficult to exercise or increase levels of activity.
 The amount of exercise that someone can do may not only vary from person to person, but also from day to day.

 - Joint pain (arthralgia), or joint pain and swelling (arthritis) are fairly common symptoms of Sweet’s syndrome.
-If your joints are painful and swollen the main aim should be to reduce the pain and swelling, and maintain joint mobility rather than trying to increase levels of activity.
+If your joints are painful and swollen the main aim should be to reduce the pain and swelling, and maintain joint mobility rather than trying to increase or significantly increase levels of activity.
 Seek further advice from a physiotherapist, but not an osteopath or chiropractor.
-Osteopathy and chiropracty should be avoided as joint manipulation can potentially make symptoms worse.
+Osteopathy and chiropracty should be avoided as joint manipulation could make symptoms worse.
+Read more here.

 - Fatigue is very common in those with Sweet’s syndrome.
 Symptoms of fatigue can include feeling tired or exhausted but often not being able to ‘shake it off’, poor memory and concentration (‘brain-fog’) , flu-like symptoms, and limb heaviness which makes moving about feel like a real effort.
 Fatigue can make it very difficult to increase levels of activity, and short periods of activity are often recommended to begin with, e.g. a 5 to 10 minute walk.

-If taken in large amounts, cider vinegar can cause low potassium which is potentially dangerous, and may cause symptoms such as high blood pressure and abnormal heart rhythm.
-As it can cause potassium levels to fall, it may also encourage fluid retention in those taking steroid medication.
+If taken in large amounts, cider vinegar can cause low potassium which may cause symptoms such as high blood pressure and abnormal heart rhythm.
+As it can cause potassium levels to fall, it may also encourage fluid retention.
 However, cider vinegar should be safe in small amounts.

 It is not advisable to use cider vinegar as a treatment if you are taking certain types of water tablet (diuretic), e.g. furosemide.
 This can lead to very low or dangerously low potassium levels.
 Cider vinegar can also increase the side-effects of the heart medication digoxin, and can cause very low or dangerously low potassium levels in patients taking insulin.